-In 2013 we published the first untargeted metabolomic analysis of vaginal samples from women with or without BV.
+In 2013 we published the first untargeted metabolomic analysis of vaginal samples from women with or without bacterial vaginosis (BV).
 This paper highlighted the biogenic amines, putrescine and cadaverine as important characteristic compounds of symptomatic BV, being directly associated with the clinical sign malodor.
 Other studies published before and after this work have supported these findings using various methods and implicated additional biogenic amines (BAs), including trimethylamine and agmatine.
-We have since shown that many of these compounds increase as women transition from a healthy Lactobacillus spp.-dominant vaginal microbiome to a low-Lactobacillus spp. dysbiotic state
+We have since shown that many of these compounds increase as women transition from a healthy Lactobacillus spp.-dominant vaginal microbiome to a suboptimal Lactobacillus spp.-depauperate dysbiotic state.

 BAs are organic compounds with one or more amine (NH2) group.
 In addition to agmatine, cadaverine, putrescine, and trimethylamine (described above), other common BAs include tyramine, spermine, and spermidine, which are also part of the vaginal metabolome.
-Intriguingly, BAs may be important factors that facilitate the transition from healthy Lactobacillus spp.-dominant microbiome to a low-Lactobacillus spp. dysbiotic state and BV.
+Intriguingly, BAs may be important factors that facilitate the transition from healthy Lactobacillus spp.-dominant microbiomes to suboptimal Lactobacillus spp.-depauperate states and BV.

 The majority of healthy women (~70 %) have vaginal microbiomes that are dominated by Lactobacillus spp.
 These lactobacilli ferment vaginal glycogen to produce lactic acid and in doing so create an acidic (pH ~3.5 – 4.5) environment that limits the colonizing potential and outgrowth of other microbes, including potential pathogens.
 Acidified lactate, along with other antimicrobial activities of the Lactobacillus spp. (i.e. the production of hydrogen peroxide and bacteriocins) provides one of the most important barriers to uropathogenic invasion.